learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 np.random.seed(0)
 ```

 Great!
-Now, we'll need to define our `KNN` class.
-Since we don't need to do anything at initialization, we don't need to modify the `__init__` method at all.
+Now, you need to define a `KNN` class.
+Since you don't need to do anything at initialization, you don't need to modify the `__init__` method at all.

 In the cell below: